-Reason for Shipwreck: To turn into an artificial reef
+Reason: To turn into an artificial reef

 The large USNS General Hoyt S. Vandenberg (17,120 tons) sank in May of 2009 to serve as an artificial reef.
 The ship sits around 140 feet underwater.
 It originally served as a troop transport and missile-tracking ship during World War II.
 The reef was created in order to benefit the local economy.
 Today, an increase in scuba divers to the ship has led to studies about whether or not artificial reefs can decrease the pressure tourism places on natural reefs.
 According to NOAA, the conclusion was that the artificial reef did not decrease the pressure on natural reefs.

-Reason for Shipwreck: Grounded on a beach from heavy fog (poor visibility)
+Reason: Grounded on a beach from heavy fog (poor visibility)

 Despite being completely beached, this hard-to-see ship is located on a beach along Namibia’s Skeleton Coast.
 Visitors need a special vehicle and guide to travel there—the shipwrecked on the fifth of September in 1909 during a heavy fog.
 The captain ran aground while on a voyage from Swakopmund to Table Bay.
-The ship was featured in several programs, including in Wonders of the Universe, a 2011 television series.
+The ship was featured in several programs, including Wonders of the Universe, a 2011 television documentary series.